Lendiom/docs/docs/app/communication.md

 Each carrier charges its own fee **in addition to the above**.
 These fees can change frequently, so we cannot list them in this documentation.
 If you want to know the current carrier fee pricing, please [contact support](mailto:support@lendiom.com?subject=Communication%20Question), and we will provide you with the most up-to-date information.

 ## Contract Verbiage
-The CTIA has specific rules about "automatic opt-in."
-If you automatically opt buyers into messages, you must have their consent.
+The CTIA has specific rules about "*automatic opt-in.*" If you automatically opt buyers into messages, you must have their consent.
 Your contract or Terms and Conditions should not have any hidden clauses.
-You need the buyer to initial under the paragraph describing how Lendiom is involved and that they will be opted into messaging.
-The following is an example, and it is **not** legal advice!
+You need the buyer to initial under the paragraph describing Lendiom Communication and that they will be opted into messaging.
+The following is an example, and it is **NOT** legal advice!

-> **Lendiom.** By initialing below, Buyer(s) consent to the processing of this contract, including personal information (ex: name, mailing address, Social Security Number, and phone number), by Lendiom.
-Lendiom will use Buyer's information to provide services, improve products, and comply with applicable laws and regulations.
-The Buyer(s) also agree to opt-in to receive text messages or emails for password-less two-factor authentication login flow, payment reminders, or payment status updates.
-The password-less flow means that the Buyer will need to enter a code from their mobile phone when they log in to Lendiom.
-The Buyer(s) can withdraw their consent anytime by contacting the Seller as set forth in paragraph 15 or by sending STOP to the number.
-However, when the Buyer(s) withdraws their consent, it will restrict their ability to use Lendiom's services.
+> **Lendiom.** Buyer(s) understand and agree that Lendiom may process this contract, including their personal information, to provide services, improve products, and comply with applicable laws and regulations.
+Personal information includes, but is not limited to, name, mailing address, Social Security Number, and phone number.

+> **Lendiom Communication.** By initializing below, Buyer(s) opt-in to receive text messages, or emails, for password-less two-factor authentication login flow, payment reminders, or payment status updates.
+The Buyer(s) can withdraw their consent at any time by contacting the Seller as set forth in paragraph 15 or by sending STOP to the number.

 :::warning
 Please consult your attorney as the example above is **NOT** legal advice.
 It is only an example.
 The important requirement is that the buyer must initial and make it clear that they are opting in to messages from Lendiom.